Cluster X-varieties at infinity: Introduction

 We show that the rational points the spherical tropical space parametrize a supply of divisors which can appear as divisors at infinity.
 To specify a particular completion we need to choose a ``fan'' in the tropical space, which is reminiscent of the definition of toric varieties.

-An arbitrary cluster ${\cal X}$-variety gives rise to a canonical ''fan'' in the tropical space ${\cal X}(\R^t)$.
-Namely, we assign to a coordinate system a cone in ${\cal X}(\R^t)$ consisting of all points which have non-negative coordinates in this coordinate system.
-We call it a {\it special cone}.
-The union of these cones is the {\it positive part of the tropical space}.
-It gives rise to the {special completion} $\widehat {\cal X}$ of the cluster ${\cal X}$-variety.
-Its strata are affine closures of cluster ${\cal X}$-varieties.
+An arbitrary cluster Poisson variety gives rise to a canonical ''fan'' in the tropical space ${\cal X}(\R^t)$.
+Namely, we assign to a coordinate system a cone in ${\cal X}(\R^t)$ consisting of all real tropical points which have non-negative coordinates in this coordinate system.
+We call it a {\it positive cone}.

-The Poisson structure on a cluster ${\cal X}$-variety ${\cal X}$ extends to the special completion $\widehat {\cal X}$, so that the divisor at infinity is precisely the subscheme of zeros of the Poisson bivector field.

-One can take points of the special completion of a cluster variety ${\cal X}$-variety with values in any semifield.
-Now we are ready to formulate the answer to the question from Section 1.3:

-\bt \la{compact1} The space of the real positive points of $\widehat {\cal X}_{A_n}$ is isomorphic to the Stasheff polytope.
-There is a canonical surjective map